 As business owners and leaders or even as managers, we get so anxious about upsetting the apple cart that we will say anything and do everything, if it mean that we can avoid a difficult discussion especially if it means losing customers.
 Understanding your company’s aversion to saying “No”:

 Saying “No” does not immediately mean that you're going to get a bad reputation.

 The reality is that no customer is going to think or say that; if you have explained WHY you cannot fulfill their request, and that you are doing so much to ensure they get the best value for their money.

-Being in a situation where your customer or his business is completely dependant on you is a fantastic place to be and a great problem to have.
-Maybe its time to reset his high expectations of what your company can and cannot do.
+Being in a situation where your customer or his business is completely dependent on you is a fantastic place to be and a great problem to have.
+Maybe it's time to reset his high expectations of what your company can and cannot do.

 It can be hard for any business owner to be put in a situation where they might lose business and be tempted to stretch themselves to accommodate a request.
 If the request is outside company policies or scope of work or company capabilities, it is always better to communicate it.

 When a prospect or client (consumer) needs to contact a company or company support they expect them to say “YES” to everything they have to say.
 In short they say “Jump” and the company should say “How High?”

 Children when they are told “No” either speak to the other parent (in the case of business) they talk to another company representation.
 They throw a tantrum (in the case of business) they write nasty emails or vent their frustration on Social Media.

 They get emotional with company representatives.
 They escalate to a manager or the owner of the business.
 They threaten to take their business to another company

 All of these behaviour can be detrimental to your company's reputation.
 Should this fear paralyse you from saying “No”?
 Well, not if you manage the situation with Clarity, Authenticity and Emotional Maturity.